Green Inventory Management: Leveraging Multiobjective Reverse Logistics: Introduction

 \section{Introduction}

-Reverse logistics (RL) plays a crucial role in modern supply chain management by enabling the movement of products from the consumer back to the manufacturer for return, repair, refurbishment, recycling, or proper disposal.
+Reverse logistics (RL) plays a crucial role in modern supply chain management by enabling the movement of products from consumers back to manufacturers for return, repair, refurbishment, recycling, or proper disposal.
 This process complements the traditional forward flow, where goods travel from manufacturers to end users.
-While forward logistics focuses on product delivery and customer satisfaction, reverse logistics adds value by recovering product worth, reducing environmental impact, and minimizing resource consumption (see, \cite{Schrady1967,Dobos2004, Dobos2006}).
+While forward logistics focuses on product delivery and customer satisfaction, reverse logistics adds value by recovering product worth, reducing environmental impact, and minimizing resource consumption \cite{Schrady1967,Dobos2004, Dobos2006}.
 The growing importance of RL lies in its ability to extend product life cycles, reduce operational costs, and support sustainable business practices.
-As environmental regulations tighten and consumer awareness increases, reverse logistics has become an essential strategy for companies aiming to enhance efficiency, reduce waste, and maintain a competitive edge through responsible resource management.
+As environmental regulations are tightened and consumer awareness increases, reverse logistics has become an essential strategy for companies aiming to improve efficiency, reduce waste, and maintain a competitive edge through responsible resource management.